 Increase in ACAT fees

-On 1 July 2019, ACAT fees will increase by up to 2.5%.
+ACAT fees have increased today by up to 2.5%.
 Find out more about fees.

 There is also a new process to apply for a free audio recording or transcript of a proceeding.